johnpaulada/thesis-title-generator/README.md

 # Thesis Title Generator
 A simple CS/IT thesis title generator.
-This is very simplistic so if you want to contribute to this, please make a pull request! :smile:
+This is a very simplistic one so if you want to contribute to this, please make a pull request! :smile:

 ![Screenshot](screenshot.png)